Home Economy Robo Advisors and the Digital Wealth Management: The Future of Indian Capital Markets

 Indian capital markets are witnessing a fathomable shift, as with the announcement of SEBI in terms of retail registered investor participation in India.
 NSE India press release on 01.03.2024 highlights the NSE registered investor base crosses 9 crores (90 million) unique investors (unique PANs) and 16.9 crores (169 million) in terms of total accounts as of1st March 2024.

 The investor base has jumped three times in the last five years.
-The unique investor acceleration is due to digital innovations such as implementing artificial intelligence, data science, and robo-advisors to create fin-tech stock broking companies and wealth management.
+The unique investor registration acceleration is due to digital innovations such as implementing artificial intelligence, data science, and robo-advisors to create fin-tech stock broking companies and wealth management.

 Digital innovations promote financial inclusion and investor awareness among retail investors.
 The steep jump in the number of registered individual investors is because digital wealth managers and wealth tech business models which are exclusively participating in contemporary times to attain financial inclusion in the Indian economy.

-The segment of the that invests in robo-wealth advisors is the millennials (60% of the population under age 40) and baby boomers, representing the population emerging as the wealthiest in the upcoming decades.
+The segment of the population that invests in robo-wealth advisors is the millennials (60% of the population under age 40) and baby boomers, representing the population emerging as the wealthiest in the upcoming decades.
 The snapshot below presents the growth trajectory of the participation of millennials in the financial markets, with reference to the stock broking companies in the Indian stock market.

 Note: Only individuals and sole proprietorship firms have been considered in the above table.
 Fiscal year 2025 is mentioned as 31st May